po1sigala/live/01-Class-Content/18-NoSQL-dev/01-Activities/16-Stu_Models-Instance-Methods/README.md

 * It's done when I define a new schema named `animalSchema`.

-* It's done when I assign a function to the methods object of the `animalSchema` schema to populate document references and execute the a callback when complete
+* It's done when I assign a function to the methods object of the `animalSchema` schema to populate document references.

+* It's done when I apply the populate instance method to a specific model.

 ---